Questions about PL1s

 Every person seeking admission to a nursing facility must have a PL1.

 Where do nursing facilities fax the PL1 Screening Form?

 Typically, the nursing facility would not fax the PL1 to the LA because the referring entity is responsible for completing the PL1 and faxing it to the LA.

 There is only one scenario in which a NF might fax a PL1 to the LA: If a person presents to the nursing facility from the community — and has indication of mental illness, an intellectual disability or a developmental disability (Positive Preadmission) — the nursing facility may help the referring entity complete the PL1 and fax it to the LA to expedite the admission.

 The NF must not admit the person nor submit the PL1 on the LTC portal for Positive Preadmissions.

 When should the PL1 be entered?

 The PL1 should be entered immediately upon admission, not before.
-The PL1 can never be submitted onto the LTC Portal before the person is physically present in the nursing facility.
+The PL1 can never be submitted onto the LTC online Portal before the person is physically present in the nursing facility.
 Initial and subsequent portal, such as the MDS, will be held in pending status awaiting submission of the PL1.